 To be considered for the award, a student must be nominated by his/her coach.
-The coach must complete this nomination form 2019-blyton-book-award-nomination-form and forward it, along with a personal letter of reference, to the League Chair via email.
+The coach must complete this nomination form and forward it, along with a personal letter of reference, to KHSSL via email.
 If necessary, additional pages may be used to detail only those activities mentioned on the nomination form.
 No pictures, transcripts, or grades may be included, nor should they be made reference to.
-The nomination form and letter must be emailed to the KHSSL Board Chair on or before 1 March of each year.
+The nomination form and letter must be emailed to KHSSL by the deadline, February 27, 2020.
+Late applicants will not be considered.

 The recipient of this award in each division will be chosen by an impartial panel selected by the Director with the award presented at the State Championship Tournament.
 The coaches of the winners will be notified prior to the tournaments.